Toggle mobile menu visibility

 How do we work?

 Each Wraparound Development Worker (WDW) has responsibility for working across an identified area of the county.
-Initial contact can either be by the WDW contacting schools in their area for an initial discussion, or by any interested setting contacting us directly - wraparoundchildcare@norfolk.gov.uk.
+Initial contact can either be by the WDW contacting schools in their area for an initial discussion, or by any interested setting contacting us by email: wraparoundchildcare@norfolk.gov.uk.

-We will have a discussion about your plans and support you to assess demand.
-We can create individualised parent demand surveys for you to share with families.
-Once the results have been analysed, we will agree next steps which will include completion of an expression of interest.
-If this is approved a full application will be required to assess the level of funding required.
+We will discuss your plans and support you to assess demand.
+An Individualised survey can be created for you to share with families to assess demand.
+Once the results have been analysed, we will agree next steps which may include completion of an application form.
+The application form will be considered by the panel team before a decision is made regarding whether funding will be awarded.

-Once funding is agreed ongoing support will be provided by the WDWs to ensure plans are implemented.
-This will include ongoing monitoring over the funding period to ensure provision can grow to meet demand and that quality of provision and longer term sustainability is supported.
+Once funding is agreed, ongoing support will be provided by the WDWs to ensure plans are implemented and to offer support.
+This will include termly monitoring over the funding period to ensure provision can grow to meet demand and that quality of provision and longer-term sustainability is supported.

 How we can be contacted?

-If you have any questions about the Wraparound Childcare programme, please email wraparoundchildcare@norfolk.gov.uk and your question will be responded to by a member of our team.
+If you are a school or a provider and have any questions about the Wraparound Childcare programme, please email wraparoundchildcare@norfolk.gov.uk and your question will be responded to by a member of our team.
+Please note, this email address is for professionals only.
+If you are a parent with questions regarding wraparound childcare please email Norfolk Family Information Service fis@norfolk.gov.uk

-If you would like to receive up to date communications about the programme, please sign up to the wraparound newsletter here - https://www.schools.norfolk.gov.uk/article/30025/eNewsletters
+If you would like to receive up to date communications about the programme, please sign up to the wraparound newsletter here.

 How you can shape the support we offer?